 companies that focus, directly or through majority-owned subsidiaries or joint ventures they control, on developing, testing, manufacturing, selling, trading or maintaining nuclear weapons or weapons regarded as controversial by the Dutch government, such as cluster munitions, anti-personnel mines, biological or chemical weapons.

-- coal mining or extracting oil from tar sands
+- coal mining or extracting oil from tar sands, arctic oil and gas and shale oil and gas

-- the use of coal or oil from tar sands to generate electricity
+- the use of coal or oil from tar sands, arctic oil and gas and shale oil and gas to generate electricity

 companies that structurally or to a major extent breach the principles of the United Nations’ Global Compact (principles on human and employment rights, environment and anti-corruption).
 Achmea’s investment portfolio is examined each year by independent parties to check that the investments meet the principles of the Global Compact.